phillm4/ISS_uNLC/README.md

 The unsupervised motion-based segmentation algorithm is largely inspired by Faktor and Irani’s 2014 British Machine Vision Conference (BMVC) paper, [''Video Segmentation by Non-Local Consensus Voting''](http://www.wisdom.weizmann.ac.il/~vision/NonLocalVideoSegmentation.html).
 Pathak et al.’s algorithm, denoted as uNLC, differs from Faktor and Irani’s algorithm, denoted as NLC, as uNLC substitutes a trained edge detector for an unsupervised superpixel generator.

-Using the methods described by Pathak et al. and Faktor and Irani, pseudo ground truth data for instrument shaft segmentations was obtained and evaluated.
+Using the methods described by Pathak et al. and Faktor & Irani, pseudo ground truth data for instrument shaft segmentations was obtained and evaluated.
 The installation process and instructions on using the software is described below.

 ### Disclaimer
 The majority of the software used for this project is from Pathak's [videoseg](https://github.com/pathak22/videoseg) library.
 While a handful of modifications and changes were introduced, the software is ultimately under the ownership of Pathak et al., the authors of [''Learning Features by Watching Objects Move''](http://cs.berkeley.edu/~pathak/unsupervised_video/).